TriplyDB/async-saxophone/README.md

 The async-saxophone parser is based upon the Saxophone parser and inherits its light weight and speed.
 It does not maintain document state nor check the validity of the document.
 Modifications to the Saxophone parser include structuring it as an async generator function, substituting `yield` for `emit`, expecting an input string or iterator as an argument, rather than being piped to, and representing each node as a tuple-like array.

-The parser does not parse the attribute string in a tag nor does it parse entities in text. `Saxophone`'s `parseAttrs` and `parseEntities` functions are exported as a convenience for parsing attribute strings into an object and for parsing entities.
+The parser does not parse the attribute string in a tag nor does it parse entities in text. `Saxophone`'s `parseAttrs` and `parseEntities` functions may be used to parse the attribute string or entities.
+To avoid unnecessary dependencies, `Saxophone` must be installed seperately if these functions are needed.

 ## Installation